Madelynn hesitated on the doorstep.

 “But what do my grades matter, Grandma?
 You’re dying.”
 There.
 She’d said it.

-Grandma brushed Madelynn’s chin with her cold leather glove.
+Grandma brushed Madelynn’s chin, her fingertip encased in her cold leather glove.
 “My children and grandchildren are my gift I leave to the world.
 I would like for you to make something of your life, and getting good grades is a step in the right direction.
 And I’ve always adored history.”

 “A lot of it is about dying.
 You know, in wars and stuff.”
 All those deaths had never seemed real before.
 Just something that happened to someone else.